Geog 001 - Physical Geography » Spring 2022 » Module 11 Chapter 13 and 14 Quiz

 C. the seafloor is drifting opposite to your direction of motion

-D. increasingly younger rocks
+D. increasingly older rocks

 E. little evidence of paleomagnetic reversals of the poles